Roger Ibañez: Al-Ahli

 On 10 August 2023, Roger Ibañez joined Saudi club Al-Ahli on a permanent transfer, for a reported fee of €30m including bonuses.
 On 18 August, he scored his first goal for the club in a 3–1 away victory against Khaleej Club.

 International career

 On 9 September 2022, Ibañez received his first call up to the Brazil national team, for friendlies against Ghana and Tunisia.
 He made his debut against Tunisia on 27 September, in a 5–1 win.

+On 18 May 2026, Ibañez was selected for Brazil's squad for the 2026 FIFA World Cup.

+Personal life

+Ibanez is married to Bruna Kisner.
+The couple has two kids: Antonella and Ravi.